-Since the euro area’s emergence from the acute phase of the region's debt crisis in the second half of 2013, the region’s growth has remained subdued, reflecting continued large stocks of public debt, restrictive financing conditions and pre-existing long-term structural constraints (in particular poor demographic prospects).
-Given these obstacles, as well as the still incomplete nature of the euro area’s economic union, it is clear that the future growth model of the European Union and its core, the euro area, continues to faces challenges.
-This page provides a centralized source for Moody’s research related to key credit issues concerning these matters.
+Irrespective of the euro area's emergence from the acute phase of the region's debt crisis in the second half of 2012, economic growth - despite its recent acceleration - has been subdued, reflecting continued large stocks of public debt, restrictive financing conditions and pre-existing long-term structural constraints (including poor demographic prospects).
+Given these obstacles, as well as the still incomplete nature of the euro area's economic union, the growth model of the European Union and its core, the euro area, continues to face challenges.
+This page provides a centralized source for Moody's research related to key credit issues concerning these matters.

 Islamic finance is one of the most dynamic sectors of global finance.
 For this reason, Moody's remains strongly committed to supporting its growing importance.
 We provide market participants with a complete range of credit expertise and experience to meet the emerging needs in this field including ratings, research and training services.